 1887 - The Edmunds-Tucker Act becomes law without the signature of United States President Grover Cleveland.
 This antipolgamy law unincorporates the Church, dissolves the Perpetual Emigrating Fund Company and escheats its property to the government, abolishes female voting rights in Utah Territory, and allows the government to confiscate practically all the property of the Church.
 The Church as a legal entity temporarily ceases to exist.

-1979 - The Nauvoo Illinois Stake, the one thousandth stake of the Church, is organized by President Ezra Taft Benson, President of the Quorum of the Twelve Apostles.
+1979 - In a meeting held at the Historic Nauvoo Visitor’s Center, the Nauvoo Illinois Stake, the one thousandth stake of the Church, is organized by President Ezra Taft Benson, President of the Quorum of the Twelve Apostles.

 1981 - King Taufa’ahau Tupou IV joins President Spencer W. Kimball in breaking ground for the Nuku’alofa Tonga Temple.
 Nearly seven thousand people attend the ceremony.